solidjs/solid/documentation/faq.md

 ### 7. When do I use a Signal vs State?
 Why are these different?

-It's never particularly clear and it's a matter of style to a point.
-Generally, I find state invaluable in stores or components with lots of fields like when dealing with model data.
-For most other things signals are lightweight and do the job wonderfully.
+State automatically wraps nested values making it ideal for deep data structures, and for things like models.
+For most other things Signals are lightweight and do the job wonderfully.

 As much I'd love to wrap these together as a single thing, you can't proxy primitives.
 Functions are the simplest interface and any reactive expression (including state access) can be wrapped in one on transport so this provides a universal API.
 You can name your signals and state as you choose and it stays minimal.
 Last thing I'd want to do is force typing `.get()` `.set()` on the end-user or even worse `.value`.
 At least the former can be aliased for brevity, whereas the latter is just the least terse way to call a function.